-Part 10: Compensation in Excess of \$5,000 Paid By One Source o General Instructions
+Part 10: Compensation in Excess of \$5,000 Paid by One Source

-"Reporting individuals" for this section: Only you.
+"Reporting individuals" for this section: Only you

 Report all sources of compensation who paid more than \$5,000 to you, or for services provided by you, in any of the two preceding calendar years through the date of filing.
 You must report not only the source of your salary or other fees, but also any clients (other than the U.S. Government) for whom you personally provided more than \$5,000 in services, even if client payments were made to your employer, firm, or other business affiliation.